axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 2. Press convert and download to get the file in PDF format:

    ![Downloaded PDF file](images/downloaded_test_image_pdf.png)

-3. You can upload multiple images and they will be merged into one file:
+3. You can upload multiple images, and they will be merged into one file:

    ![Upload multiple images](images/upload_multiple_images.png)

 #### Convert PDF to Other Formats
 Export PDFs to various document types including DOCX, PPTX, and XLSX

-1. Upload a PDF file
+1. Upload a PDF file.

 2. Choose the result type:

    ![Choose type](images/choose_type.png)

-3. Press convert and download to get the file in desired format:
+3. Press convert and download to get the file in the desired format:

    ![Downloaded PPTX file](images/downloaded_pptx.png)